jschappet/magic_map_project/Philosophy/Emmanuel Kant.md

 - The Critique of Judgment by Emmanuel Kant
 - Prolegomena to Any Future Metaphysics by Emmanuel Kant
 - Religion within the Bounds of Bare Reason by Emmanuel Kant #TOBE_REVIEWED
+- The Metaphysics of Morals by Emmanuel Kant #TOBE_REVIEWED
+- Anthropology from a Pragmatic Point of View by Emmanuel Kant #TOBE_REVIEWED

 ## Websites